Improved $L^2$ estimate for gradient schemes, and super-convergence of the TPFA finite volume scheme: Super-convergence result for HMM and TPFA schemes

 We can now prove the super-convergence of TPFA schemes on triangular meshes.

 \begin{proof}[Proof of Theorem \ref{th:super_cv.tpfa}]

 On a classical TPFA triangulation as in Definition \ref{def:classical.tpfa.tri}, the TPFA scheme is an HMM scheme $\disc$, with $\zeta_\disc$ depending only on an upper bound of $\theta_\polyd$ \cite[Section 5.3]{dro-10-uni}.
 Theorem \ref{th-supercv-HMM-group} therefore applies.
-Notice that $\theta_\polyd$ is bounded by a constant only depending on \itr.
-To conclude the proof, we describe, for each type of TPFA triangulation, a (possibly incomplete) patching $\groupcell$ such that (i) $\e_\groupcell=0$, (ii) $\mu_\groupcell\le C$ (see \eqref{def:muG}), where $C$ depends only on an upper bound of $\theta_\polyd$, and (iii) the cells not covered by the patches are concentrated in bands of width $\mathcal O(h_\mesh)$ around lines inside $\O$ (their corresponding additional contribution to the error is therefore covered by Item (\ref{ig.it1}) in Remark \ref{rem:incomplete.group}).
+Notice that $\theta_\polyd$ is bounded by a constant only depending on \itr{}.
+To conclude the proof, we describe, for each type of TPFA triangulation, a patching $\groupcell$ such that (i) $e_\groupcell=0$, (ii) $\mu_\groupcell\le C$ (see \eqref{def:muG}), where $C$ depends only on an upper bound of $\theta_\polyd$, and (iii) $\O_\groupcell^c$ is contained in $r$ strips of size $Mh_\mesh$, where $r$ and $M$ only depend on \itr{}.
+Theorem \ref{th:super_cv.tpfa} then follows immediately from the second conclusion in Theorem \ref{th-supercv-HMM-group}.
+In the rest of this proof, we use the same notation $\e_\cell=\overline{\x}_K-\x_K$ as in the proof of Theorem \ref{th-supercv-HMM-group}.

 \emph{Subdivision}.
 Most triangles of $\polyd$ can be patched in pairs forming rhombuses.
 Two of such pairs are illustrated in grey in Figure \ref{fig:classical_subd}, left.
-In such a rhombus, each triangle $T_i$, $i=1,2$, is the symmetric of the other with respect to the center of the rhombus.
-As a consequence, $\e_{T_1}=-\e_{T_2}$ and the corresponding patching satisfies $e_\groupcell=0$.
-This patching is incomplete as some triangles, concentrated in a band of width $h_\mesh$ along lines of the initial triangulation \itr, cannot be gathered in pair.
-Examples of such triangles are the dotted triangles in Figure \ref{fig:classical_subd} (left).
+In such a rhombus, each triangle $K_i$, $i=1,2$, is the symmetric of the other with respect to the center of the rhombus.
+As a consequence, $\e_{K_1}=-\e_{K_2}$ and the corresponding patching satisfies $e_\groupcell=0$.
+The region $\O_\groupcell^c$ consists of one layer of triangles around each edge of the initial triangulation \itr{} -- examples of such triangles are the dotted triangles in Figure \ref{fig:classical_subd} (left) -- and is therefore contained in a fixed number of strips of width $h_\mesh$.

 \emph{Reproduction by symmetry}.
 The cells are patched in four contiguous reproductions of \itr, as shown in grey in Figure \ref{fig:classical_subd} (center).
 The symmetries ensure that, with such a patching, $e_\groupcell=0$.
-In case of even numbers, in some direction, of symmetries of \itr, this patching might not cover all the domain, see e.g. the dotted reproductions in Figure \ref{fig:classical_subd} (center).
-The cells in these regions concentrate in a band of width $\mathcal O(h_\mesh)$ along the boundaries of $\O$.
+For an odd number of symmetries, $\O_\groupcell^c=\emptyset$.
+For an even number of symmetries, $\O_\groupcell^c$ is made of the reproductions of \itr{} along two edges of $\O$, and is thus contained in two strips of size $Mh_\mesh$ with $M$ depending only on \itr{}.